 Inspired by feng shui, Chinese New Year celebrations also prize the anthurium as a symbol of prosperity and good fortune for the year ahead.
-The association with prosperity may be inspired by the long bloom time of anthuriums – they last for two or three months.
+The association with prosperity may be inspired by the long bloom time – they last for two or three months.

 Anthuriums in Mythology

 The link between anthuriums and love may originate from Greek mythology.
-According to one story, Cupid used anthurium flowers to create his arrows that could make people fall in love.
+According to one story, Cupid used these flowers to create his arrows that could make people fall in love.
 This helps explain why red anthuriums are traditionally associated with love, lust, and romance.

-Suitable Gifting Occasions for Anthuriums
+Suitable Gifting Occasions

 Red anthuriums symbolize love, lust, and romance – making them excellent gifts for Valentine’s Day.
 However, red anthuriums have also become traditional houseplants for Christmas alongside other plants like poinsettias.